 Here are the ingredients (amounts are in the recipe card below).

-- Shio koji: Shio koji is a Japanese seasoning made by fermenting rice koji and salt.
+- Shio Koji: Shio koji is a Japanese seasoning made by fermenting rice koji and salt.
 The taste is salty and sweet.
-Shio koji brings the best flavor, but it might be difficult to find it, so you can substitute it with salt (I like using sea salt).
+Shio koji brings out the best flavor, but finding it might not be easy, so you can substitute it with salt (I like using sea salt).

-- Rice Vinegar or Rice Wine Vinegar: is made by brewing rice as the main ingredient.
+- Rice Vinegar or Rice Wine Vinegar: It's made by brewing rice as the main ingredient.
 It has a mild taste with the sweetness and umami of rice.
 It's often used for sushi rice (vinegar rice).
 You can substitute it with apple cider vinegar or white vinegar with sugar.

 - Sugar: Any sugar is ok.
 I use cane sugar in this recipe.
 You can substitute it with honey and maple syrup.